google/grr-doc/maintaining-and-tuning/repacking-clients.md

 ### Setting up for Windows EXE signing

-Windows licensing means we can’t just simply provide a build vm via vagrant as we’ve done for linux.
-So there’s more hoops to jump through here, but it’s as automated as possible.

 #### Building Templates

 First you need to make sdists from the GRR source (which requires a